APIs are the backbone of the digital world, and API testing is crucial to ensure that this middleman works seamlessly.

 You now have your API request ready to go!
 The screen below now shows the HTTP Method and the Endpoint URL, with the query parameters automatically parsed.
 You can now click on the Run button to execute the test.

 You can immediately see the response with a status of 200 OK and all of the user data listed below.
-You have successfully run a “manual” API test in Katalon with just a few clicks.
+You have successfully run an API test in Katalon with just a few clicks.